 Easy Shrimp Fried Rice

 I love making fried rice at home!
 It’s super fast to throw together and is easy to customize.
-I’ve made everything from Beef Fried Rice, Vegetable Fried Rice to The ONLY Fried Rice Recipe you’ll ever need.
+I’ve made everything from Beef Fried Rice, Vegetable Fried Rice to our most popular Chinese Fried Rice!.
 Needless to say, I am a self-proclaimed fried rice expert. 😊

 Fried rice is a great meal when you need dinner on the table fast!
 Plus everything can be made in one pan making it an easy clean-up.
 Win-win!